What are Essential Tremors?

 - You have had a stroke in the thalamus (portion of the brain responsible for the tremor)

 - You have unstable cardiac disease

 Preparing For Your Visit

-Before you come to Nebraska City, a provider at CHI Health will evaluate you for suitability for the procedure and answer any questions you have.
-A CT scan of your head will be done to make sure you meet the criteria for the procedure.
+Before you come to CHI Health St. Mary’s, a provider will evaluate you for suitability for Focused Ultrasound and answer any questions you may have.

-Then, someone will call you prior to your procedure to go over your medications and instructions over the phone.
-You will also recieve an instruction packet in the mail.
-There are certain medications that will need to be stopped prior to your procedure, such as blood thinners or tremor medications.
+Someone will call you prior to your procedure day to go over your medications and instructions.
+You will also receive an instruction packet in the mail.
+There are certain medications that will need to be stopped prior to your procedure, such as blood thinners and tremor medications.